 If you use the estimation option

-- If you underestimate your residual income tax, we’ll charge you penalties and interest on the difference, from the provisional instalment dates.
-You’ll be charged even if you paid your estimated provisional tax in full and on time.
+- If you underestimate, we may charge you penalties and interest on the difference, from the provisional instalment dates.
+You may be charged even if you paid your estimated provisional tax in full and on time.

-This higher chance of penalties and interest is why it’s important to estimate your residual income tax carefully, and to estimate again if your income increases.
+This higher chance of penalties and interest is why it is important to estimate your residual income tax carefully, and to estimate again if your income increases.